free-programmers/GeoIPService/README.md

 ### Migrate to db

-before running the below commands connect to you database and create a database (don't forget to put database name in .env file)
+before running the below commands connect to you database and create a database (don't forget to put database name in .env file) or create database your self via flask interactive shell

+    flask shell
+    from GeoIpCore.extensions import db

+    db.create_all() # database creation command
+    exit() # exit from ipython

+and after creation of database init migrations

     flask db init
     flask db migrate